KHKANG36/Path_Planning-Project/README.md

 ## My Project Implementation
 1) Simulation Result
 - I was able to drive one lap (about 4.32miles) without incident.
 At the below picture, the top right screen of the simulator shows the current/best miles driven without incident.
-Incidents include exceeding acceleration/jerk/speed, collision, and driving outside of the lanes.
+Incidents include exceeding acceleration/jerk/speed, collision, and driving outside of the lanes.<br/>
 ![Test image](https://github.com/KHKANG36/Path_Planning-Project/blob/master/Result1.png)

 2) State vector and actuator